 I’m proud of the progress that this government has made as we go through an era of fundamental reform in construction.
 Greater transparency means we now know how money is being spent and where we can find savings.
 Savings will come not from simply squeezing margins but by continuing to reform the way government procures and the industry responds, creating a more integrated, efficient sector.

 We are working in partnership with industry every step of the way, but we will use our buying power as the industry’s biggest client to insist on change, including the better treatment of the supply chain.
 Since January 2011 prompt payment is a condition of every government contract but we are going further in agreeing with our key suppliers how they will support their supply chains to deliver greater value.

 The government’s Chief Construction Adviser, Paul Morrell said

-We continue to work steadily at a strategy that has three basic building blocks: improving the skills of government as a client, motivating reform in the way the construction industry works to deliver better value, and simplifying as far as the possible the processes by which government and industry deal with each other.
-The change will not come overnight; we are dealing with generations of ingrained practice; but just one year on I believe we are making real progress, both in the government’s determination to see through this strategy and in the industry’s response.
+We continue to work steadily at a strategy that has 3 basic building blocks: improving the skills of government as a client, motivating reform in the way the construction industry works to deliver better value, and simplifying as far as the possible the processes by which government and industry deal with each other.
+The change will not come overnight; we are dealing with generations of ingrained practice; but just 1 year on I believe we are making real progress, both in the government’s determination to see through this strategy and in the industry’s response.